A high-end Dyson v11 cordless vacuum cleaner that ticks all the boxes, even with the high price tag.

-This is because they have designed a battery that should last 15 years without the charge levels being negatively impacted.
+This is because they have designed a battery that should last 15 years without the charge levels being negatively impacted its battery life.
 Whether or not this is realistic remains to be seen, but it’s an impressive claim from the vacuum cleaner leaders nonetheless.

 For many, this is the most important section in the review.
-After all, a vacuum cleaner could have all the fancy gadgets in the world but is useless without powerful suction and good cleaning results.
+After all, a vacuum cleaner could have all the fancy gadgets in the world but is useless without strong suction power and good cleaning results.

-Before we get into the details, let’s take a quick run-through of what makes the Dyson V11 a superior cordless vacuum cleaner in terms of power.
+Before we get into the details, let’s take a quick run-through of what makes the Dyson v11 absolute a superior cordless vacuum cleaner in terms of power.

 It could probably replace your corded model, and that’s a mean feat for any cordless machine.

 We performed our own tests to measure the airflow.
 We tested this with the wand and floorhead attached as this is likely the most commonly used configuration.
 The figures are quoted in CFM ( Cubic Feet Per Minute) better known as Airflow

 Cyclonic technology runs smoothly in all the Dyson V11 models, directing dirt and debris straight to the bin instead of allowing it to spray everywhere.

 The fade-free suction also means that even as the dust canister fills up, the suction power will remain just as strong so that you get the most out of each vacuuming session.